-The majority of trade and other receivables are due from KRG, the Company's purchaser of oil, and from co-venturers, both of which are recorded at invoiced amounts and do not bear interest.
+The majority of trade and other receivables are due from the KRG, the Company's purchaser of oil, and from co-venturers, both of which are recorded at invoiced amounts and do not bear interest.
 Trade and other receivables are subsequently measured at amortized cost, less any impairment.

 The Company recognizes loss allowances for expected credit losses ("ECLs") on financial assets measured at amortized cost.
-For accounts receivable, the Company applies a simplified approach in calculating ECLs.
-Therefore, the Company does not track changes in credit risk, but instead recognizes a loss allowance based on lifetime ECLs at each reporting date.
+For accounts receivable, the Company applies a simplified approach in calculating ECLs and recognizes a loss allowance based on lifetime ECLs at each reporting date.
 The carrying amount of these assets in the statements of financial position is stated net of any loss allowance.